-If you replicate a VM to a remote DR site, you can use replica seeding.
+If you replicate a VM to a remote disaster recovery (DR) site, you can use replica seeding.
 Replica seeding helps significantly minimize the amount of traffic going from the production site to the DR site over WAN or slow LAN links.

 With replica seeding, you do not have to transfer all of VM data from the source host to the target host across the sites when you perform initial replication.
 Instead, you can use a VM backup created with Veeam Backup & Replication as a replica “seed”.
 When the replication job starts, Veeam Backup & Replication will use the seed to build a VM replica.